drpatrik/combatris/README.md

 A modern C++ implementation of Tetris.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

+The plan is to implement two modes single player marathon and battle (multiplayer marathon).

 The game uses the following settings and rules:

 Feature | Support